rajata07/AzureCosmosDB/README.md

 # Additional information

 This project is based on MVC technology it's a web application, the main core is inside the controller code.
-The main article is here: https://wp.me/p4REoZ-R8
+The complete article is here: https://wp.me/p4REoZ-R8